Haseeb2172/Haseeb2172/README.md

         ideas into explanations that make sense.
       </p>
       <p>
-        My goal is to build a small portfolio of serious machine learning projects, contribute meaningfully to open source, and become ready for an international remote AI or machine learning internship in 2027.
+        By 2027, I want this profile to tell a simple story: I learned the foundations, built serious machine learning projects, contributed to open source, and became ready to help an international team as a remote intern.
       </p>
       <blockquote>
         I am not trying to look finished.
 I am building the evidence.